Windows 10 is a wonderful operating system, but it’s not the best at automatically maintaining itself.

 Let’s take a look at how to maintain Windows 10 properly.

 All in all, here are the steps that you must follow:

 - Setup your Privacy Settings

 If you don’t like Windows Updates, nobody does.
 But, like it or not, Windows needs these updates to remain stable and secure.

 Those who have the Pro version of Windows 10 may try to postpone the updates for as long as they can – others may try to disable them with registry tricks and stuff like that.
 Don’t do that – just don’t.

 Always install the latest updates as soon as possible.
-If you’re annoyed with the fact that sometimes they get downloaded and installed in the most inconvenient of times, then configure your active hours.
+If you’re annoyed with the fact that sometimes they get downloaded and installed at the most inconvenient of times, then configure your active hours.

 To configure your active hours, go to Settings -> Update and Security -> Windows Update -> Change Active hours.
 At this point, all you have to do is to set when you’re using your computer during the day – Windows will not install any updates during that time period.